Nicanor Abelardo: Alcoholism

 Abelardo began to drink in the early 1920s, and from that time onward, he did not pass a day without drinking alcohol.
 In later years, his alcoholism became uncontrollable which affected his life.
 In one instance in 1923 he directed the Jazz Band at the Manila Hotel with himself at the piano, or he picked such instruments as he pleased.
 This greatly amused the people, but he did not stay long because he had lost control of his drinking, and became hospitalized for a month because of it.
 Another instance occurred while he was rehearsing the Santa Ana Cabaret Orchestra; the manager found him in a corner drunk with a bottle of booze at one hand, which led him to be dismissed from the job.
 However the manager reinstated him, as no one could lead the orchestra as well as him.

 Studies in Chicago

 In May 1931 he left Manila for Chicago and enrolled at the Chicago Musical College under Wesley LaViolette.
 During this time he was influenced by the musical innovations of the Second Viennese School, Hindemith, and other post-romantic composers of Europe.
 In barely a month he fully absorbed the new musical style he was exposed to, as evident in his Violin Sonata which he had written in 3 weeks after he started studying there.
 His music became popular in the college and with his Cinderella Overture, he was granted the LaViolette Scholarship award.
-But even with the scholarship, the depression-stricken Chicago, and his alcoholism made it hard for Abelardo to live in the city.
-He returned to Manila in 1932 without his diploma, because he did not have enough academic credits.
-He received the diploma after studying at the National University.
+He received his master's in 1932 and returned to the Philippines.